NOTEBOOK COMPUTERS AT Clayton State University

 *In many cases, D grades will not count toward graduation; see the specific program for details.

 **See the heading above for details on withdrawal policy.

 The following grade symbols show on the transcript but are not included in the determination of the grade point average:

-IP - In Progress.
+IP -- In Progress.
 This applies only to Learning Support courses.
 The student is required to repeat the course.
-A grade of IP counts as an attempt for purposes of Learning Support suspensioin.
+A grade of IP counts as an attempt for purposes of Learning Support suspension.